XXI Constitutional Government of Portugal: Background

 In the meantime, Socialist Party secretary-general António Costa had succeeded in securing support for a Socialist minority government by the Left Bloc (BE), the Portuguese Communist Party (PCP) and the Ecologist Party "The Greens" (PEV), in a confidence and supply agreement.
 Subsequently, he was appointed as the new Prime Minister on 24 November 2015.
 The cabinet members took their oath of office on 26 November 2015.

 Composition

+The government was composed of the Prime Minister and 17 ministries comprising ministers, secretaries and under-secretaries of state.